AnaNedic/GithubRepos/README.md

 # GithubRepos

 This is demo project that displays list of repositories fetched from a given url.
 Click on an item opens detailed view.
-It uses MVP architecture, Retrofit to fetch data, Gson to convert them and Glide to load images.
+Project uses MVP architecture, Retrofit to fetch data, Gson to convert them and Glide to load images.

 In the real-world scenario, next steps for development would be:
 - add more tests